Hollywood publicist Howard Bragman dies at 66 - ExBulletin

 He died Saturday night in Los Angeles, his family announced Sunday.
 Bragman was diagnosed with leukemia just 10 days ago and was promptly hospitalized.

-Hailing from Flint, Michigan, where he said he always felt like a Martian as a gay Jewish fat boy, Bragman got his start in public relations in Chicago, working with clients like Anheuser – Busch.
-Eventually he moved to Los Angeles and founded his own company, Bragman Nyman Cafarelli (BNC), in 1989.
-He became known as a must-have for helping celebrities come out publiclyincluding Family Ties star Meredith Baxter, country singer Chely Wright, basketball players John Amaechi and Sheryl Swoopes and footballer Michael Sam.
+Hailing from Flint, Michigan, where he said he always felt like a Martian as a Jewish and gay fat boy, Bragman got his start in public relations in Chicago, working with clients like Anheuser – Busch.
+Eventually he made it to Los Angeles and founded his own company, Bragman Nyman Cafarelli (BNC), in 1989.
+He became known as a go-to for helping celebrities come out publicly, including Family Ties star Meredith Baxter, country singer Chely Wright, basketball players John Amaechi and Sheryl Swoopes, and footballer Michael Sam.

 Following the acquisition of BNC, he founded Fifteen Minutes in 2005 and later LaBrea Media.